Skip to content

 Leverage and margin: a worked calculation

-In a realistically funded account with significant free margin — say $10,000 starting equity with the same single position — the position withstands approximately 819 pips of adverse movement before the same trigger fires.
-Free margin absorbs adverse movement before the margin call mechanism activates.
+In a realistically funded account with significant free margin, say $10,000 starting equity with the same single position, the position withstands approximately 946 pips of adverse movement before the stop-out is reached.
+The margin call warning fires earlier, once equity falls to the margin held; free margin absorbs adverse movement before either level is reached.

 Related terms